TTA: Transcribe, Translate and Alignment for Cross-lingual Speech Representation: Setup

-\textbf{Testing data and decoding.} Test sets from public datasets were used to measure ASR/AST performance across all the 10 languages.
-For ASR, Aishell, WenetSpeech, LibriSpeech, GigaSpeech, and AMI were adopted for zh/en assessment; CommonVoice-15, MLS, and VoxPopuli were adopted for multilingual assessment; Fleurs\cite{conneau2023fleurs} was preserved for zero-shot testing with its training set excluded from our training data.
+\textbf{Testing data and decoding.} Test sets from public datasets were used to measure MASR/ST performance across all the 10 languages.
+For MASR, Aishell, WenetSpeech, LibriSpeech, GigaSpeech, and AMI were adopted for zh/en assessment; CommonVoice-15, MLS, and VoxPopuli were adopted for multilingual assessment; Fleurs~\cite{conneau2023fleurs} was preserved for zero-shot testing with its training set excluded from our training data.
 The translation capability was examined by test data of CoVoSTv2.
-In ASR decoding, we use the transducer branch to perform language-agnostic greedy search.
+In MASR decoding, we use the transducer branch to perform language-agnostic greedy search.
 The recognition accuracy of attention decoding from the AED branch is slightly better than transducer in beam search, but similar in greedy search.
-We use it for language identification and ST decoding.
+We use it for LID and ST decoding.
 The Whisper baselines adopt attention greedy search, providing the ground truth language.
+WER/CER is used to evaluate MASR performance (CER is for CJK languages), while BLEU is used to score ST quality.